 Praised for his “impeccable tone” and performances filled “with passion from the start to the end,” American classical guitarist Dr Jonathan Fitzgerald is quickly gaining international recognition as a performer and pedagogue.
-Jonathan heads the guitar program at the University of Western Australia, and recently completed a residency at the National Trust of Western Australia.
-Funded by a major grant from the Department of Culture and the Arts, the residency culminated in two sold-out concerts at the historic East Perth Cemeteries, featuring a world premiere performance of a work commissioned by the National Trust.
-The project won the Museums and Galleries National Award for Interpretation, Learning & Audience Engagement , and was a finalist for the 2017 WA State Heritage Award.
+Maintaining a career at the intersection of performance, teaching and research, Jonathan heads the guitar program at the University of Western Australia, and recently completed a residency at the National Trust of Western Australia.
+Funded by a major grant from the Department of Culture and the Arts, the residency culminated in two sold-out concerts at the historic East Perth Cemeteries, featuring a world premiere performance of a work commissioned by the Trust.
+Entitled "Sound from the Ground," the project won the Museums and Galleries National Award for Interpretation, Learning & Audience Engagement, and was a finalist for the 2017 WA State Heritage Award.

 Past highlights have included performances with the West Australian Symphony Orchestra, West Australian Opera, radio performances for ABC Radio National, RTRFM, WXXI and WCNY, and solo concerts for the Classical Guitar Society of Western Australia, Western Australian Academy of Performing Arts, the Musicales Concert Series, Valley Manor Concert Series, Great Lakes Guitar Society, Buffalo State University, Syracuse University, and Roberts Wesleyan University.
 His playing has been recognized through numerous awards, including the Great Lakes International Guitar Competition in which he was a prize-winning finalist and winner of the “Audience Choice” award.